Spain eases strict lockdown as US approves virus drug - France 24

 Most of the city-state's infections have been detected at dormitories housing migrant workers, and their confinement was extended to June 1.

-Hong Kong recorded zero confirmed case of coronavirus on Saturday, the sixth day within a week.
+Hong Kong recorded zero confirmed case of coronavirus on Saturday, for the sixth day within a week.

-The city's social distancing regulations including limits on gathering of more than four people are due to expire on May 7, but authorities have not decided whether to extend them.
+The city's social distancing regulations including limits on gathering of more than four people are due to expire on May 7.
+Authorities have not decided whether to extend them.

 The city's chief executive has said that civil servants will return to work in the office starting from May 4.